jwalton/kube-auth-proxy/README.md

 - `kube-auth-proxy/targetPort` - The port to forward traffic to.
 This can either be the name of a port in the service's `ports` section, or it can be a numeric port.
+- `kube-auth-proxy/protocol` - The protocol to use to communicate with the back end - "http" or "https".
+Defaults to "http".
+- `kube-auth-proxy/validateCertificate` - If "protocol" is https, and this is "false", then kube-auth-proxy will not validate the target service's certificate.
+  Defaults to "true".
 - `kube-auth-proxy/bearerTokenSecret` - A reference to a secret, used to populate a bearer token header when requests are sent to the target service.
 For example: